Gaga (film)

-Gaga (stylized in all uppercase; 哈勇家) is a 2022 Taiwanese drama-comedy film co-written and directed by Laha Mebow.
+Gaga (Atayal for "tribal laws", stylized in all uppercase; 哈勇家) is a 2022 Taiwanese comedy-drama film co-written and directed by Laha Mebow.
 The film revolves around a granddaughter whose return from abroad brings about a chain of events that will change the family; with one family member entering the local village chief election, and the matriarch dreaming of the family's possible new life.
 The film was released in theaters on November 11, 2022.